 As long as you receive advance approval, the compensation earned for those activities need not be processed through GCS; it can be sent to you directly.
 However, please note that if such payments are sent to our firm, our normal processing fees will apply.

 How will I be supervised?

 FINRA rules require broker dealer firms to supervise the activities of its representatives to achieve compliance with the applicable securities laws and regulations and FINRA rules.
 Among other things, you’ll have ongoing conversations and periodic office inspections with your Supervisor about your activities, deals and transactions and related forms you may need to submit.
 Please refer to the firm’s Written Supervisory Procedures manual for further details.

 How will my correspondence be monitored?

-All public communication, electronic or otherwise, must be monitored.
-As part of your membership fee, we provide you with an IT package that includes compliance-enabled email, website hosting, communications and technical support.
-You must use this package to conduct your email business related to GCS.
-All of your emails will be automatically directed into our compliance archive.
-We conduct regular spot-checks of all emails, and will alert you if we decide that one of your emails needs further discussion.
-All written correspondence, including texts, instant messages, messages sent through social networks, etc., must be discoverable by the regulatory authorities.
+You are not obligated to use a GCS email and can continue to work with the email of your choice.
+However, all securities-related email correspondence and communications with the public must be monitored per regulatory requirements.
+As part of your onboarding process, we provide you with IT support to determine which compliance-enabled communications package will best meet your business needs.
+Upon implementing the system that you choose, all of your emails will be automatically directed into our compliance archive.
+We conduct regular spot-checks of all emails and will alert you if we decide that one of your emails needs further discussion.
 In respect for your privacy, we ask that you use a personal email account for your private, non-securities related correspondence.

 What exams do I need to take?